openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

         ;

 Such declaration does not introduce a new annotation, but provides type information for using annotation that must be defined somewhere else.
 A runtime error occurs, if there no annotation that corresponds to the ambient annotation, used in the program.

 The ambient declaration and annotation that implements it must be exactly the same, including fields initialization:

 .. code-block:: typescript
    :linenos:

-    // a.d.sts
+    // a.d.ets
     export declare @interface NameAnno{name: string = ""}

-    // a.sts
+    // a.ets
     export @interface NameAnno{name: string = ""} // ok

 The following example shows incorrect code,